convertigo/c8oprj-lib-saml/readme.md

 To enable SSO in your app, you just have to insert the __SAMLLogin__ shared component in the first page of your app.
 This will automatically trigger the _AuthnRequest_ Flow and redirect to the IDP if not already Authenticated.

+Once authenticated, the global variable _SAMLNameID_ will hold the authenticated SAML attribute _NameID_.
+Be sure to configure your IDP provider to set a proper information for _NameID_ in the attribute mappings.

 ## Sample Application

 You will find in this project a sample application using the __SAMLLogin__ shared component.
 Be sure to configure your IDP and the Convertigo symbols accordingly to run the app.